ssp4all/SE/README.md

 |:--:|
 | *Figure 16 : Correlation matrix for StockGuide* |

 In our case - StockGuide, we see a positive correlation between "Satisfaction" and "Recommending".
-We would obviously need more data to make a more strong statement.
+We would obviously need more data to make a more stronger statement.

 Nevertheless, we would be able to assess the contributing factors towards the success of this application using this correlation study.